Toyota Prius Check Engine Light: Hybrid-Specific Causes

 P0420 on Prius: Almost Always the Converter

-Gen 2 Prius (2004–2009) converters are well-known for failing at 120,000–150,000 miles.
-OEM replacement runs $500–$900; aftermarket options start around $150 but may not meet CARB emissions in California.
+Gen 2 Prius (2004-2009) converters are particularly known for failing at 120,000-150,000 miles.
+OEM replacement runs $500-$900; aftermarket options start around $150 but many do not meet CARB emissions in California or other CARB-aligned states.
+Before condemning the converter, diagnose the upstream O2 sensor — Prius O2 sensors are also a known wear item that can falsify the catalyst efficiency calculation.

 P0A80 — The HV Battery Code

-Gen 2 Prius (2004–2009): Known Issues
+Gen 2 Prius (2004–2009): Inverter Coolant Pump

 Frequently Asked Questions